 Laptop, portable computers and smart phones (unless permanently assigned to an officer or member) may be borrowed, with the permission of the officer's manager, from the IT section who will maintain a record of issue and returns.
-Such equipment must be transported in appropriate carrying cases, must not be left in clear view in a vehicle or left in an unattended or unlocked vehicle when other, more secure, accommodation is available.
+Such equipment must be transported in appropriate carrying cases, such equipment must be transported in appropriate carrying cases and must not be left in clear view.
+If left in a vehicle it MUST be out of sight.
 Officers should treat laptop, smart phones and portable computers as if it were their own possession and uninsured.